ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 # Preseve full users' privacy when providing and fetching Content

+## Short Description
+> In one sentence or paragraph.

+How to ensure that the user's of the IPFS network can collect and provide information while mainting their full anonymity.

 ## Description

 The Web 2.0 and uses by default a centralized infrastructure design that fails to protect users' privacy.
 Some of the common patterns that we see making users vulnerable are: when data is not encrypted, both at rest and while transfering; users interactions with services leaks their intent, which creates the opportunity for a pattern analysis attack.